SmCTwelve/f1-bot/README.md

 - Rename `example.config.ini` to `config.ini`
 - Refer to [this guide](https://guide.pycord.dev/getting-started/creating-your-first-bot#creating-the-bot-application) to setup a new Discord bot application, obtain your Token and OAuth2 URL.
-  - Ensure that your bot has these permissions: https://i.imgur.com/7l1WWTV.png
+  - Ensure that your bot has [these permissions](https://i.imgur.com/7l1WWTV.png)
 - Create a `.env` file in the project root containing `BOT_TOKEN=YOUR_BOT_TOKEN`
-  - or manually setup an environment variable named `BOT_TOKEN`
+  - or manually setup an environment variable on your host named `BOT_TOKEN`

-A basic Docker config is included for convenience which is suitable for running a VPS with an attatched cache volume.
+A basic Docker config is included for convenience which is suitable for running on a VPS with an attatched cache volume.

 ## Usage

-First activate the virtual environment (skip if launching from Docker container) from the project root with `poetry shell`.
+First activate the virtual environment (skip if using Docker) from the project root with `poetry shell`.

 To start the bot run `python -m main`.
-This will attempt to connect using the provided Token (see installation above).
+This will attempt to connect using the env Token (see installation above).

 The console will display log messages according to the level specified in `config.ini` and also output to `logs/f1-bot.log`.

-Edit `config.ini` to change message display behaviour or restrict the bot to certain Guilds - this will only sync slash commands to the listed servers rather than being globally available (note this prevents the bot commands from being accessed via DM).
-There may be a delay as Discord syncs the commands.
+Edit `config.ini` to change message display behaviour or restrict the bot to certain Guilds - this will only sync slash commands to the listed servers rather than being globally available (note this will prevent commands being accessible via DM).
+There may be a delay or some commands missing as Discord syncs the commands to your server.

 ### Cache

 The application relies on caching both to speed up command processing and to respect API limits.
 Additionally the FastF1 library includes its own data cache.

-A `/cache` directory will be created in the project root when the bot is run.
+A `/cache` directory will be created in the project root when the bot is running.
 This may become large over time with session telemetry (~100 MB per race weekend).
 You can manually delete the `/cache` folder or specific subfolders, or a script is provided in the root directory: `python -m flushcache`.
 Make sure the bot is not running.
 A new cache will be created during the next startup.

 If using Docker you manage the cache separately by attatching a volume.